Herbal aficionado Caroline MacDougall received dream guidance to launch her own company, revolutionizing the healthy beverage industry.

 MacDougall offered “very real” dreams have helped her work out “emotionally-charged” issues.
 Years ago in dreams, she reconciled her love of water with a low-key fear of drowning.
 In one dream, she struggled mired in a river of rushing water, afraid she might drown.
 Suddenly, she said, “I found a rope underwater and pulled myself to the other side.”

-(IS loves this dream as a metaphor for the lifeline dreams tender in our daily lives as we face life’s challenges.)
+This dream is a metaphor for the lifeline dreams tender in our daily lives as we face life’s challenges.